PSDtoHUBSPOT News Blog

 Takeaway

-Respecting and caring about the beliefs and experiences of others is at the core of commitment to effective culturalization.
+Key takeaway from this games translation ultimate guide is respecting and caring about the beliefs and experiences of others is at the core of commitment to effective culturalization.
 There are numerous banned or censored games to date that are deemed too culturally controversial for distribution in various international markets.
 When developers neglect to refine games as needed, or they release them without regard for cultural sensitivities, the products are at an increased risk of thwarted revenue growth and ultimate failure in some key markets.
 To help ensure sustained global success, early implementation of the culturalization is recommended.

 Get in touch with Andovar Gaming to see how we can help you with your next game localization project